If any of these terms are not clear to you, please do contact us at And Other Stories: email@example.com

 Previously published writers and writers who have existing contracts, or who have previously held contracts, with publishers for works of fiction or non-fiction are eligible to enter.

-A writer is not eligible to submit a manuscript that has been published in full, or is under contract for publication, or for which the author or author’s representative (eg agent) is currently seeking a publishing deal, which includes entering other prizes and awards.
-In other words, simultaneous submission elsewhere is not accepted, in order that And Other Stories and the judges’ time is not wasted.
+A writer is not eligible to submit a manuscript that has been published in full, or is under contract for publication, or for which the author or author’s representative (eg agent) is currently seeking a publishing deal.
+In other words, simultaneous submission elsewhere is not accepted.
 ‘Published’ is taken to mean published in full in any publicly accessible form, e.g. anthology, magazine, newspaper, whether in print or online.

 Judging Timeline and Process